-- The stock inventory shall be administered by three people. - A stock ledger is to be established. - A stock inventory shall be performed before the audit on the 31st of December each year and reconciled against the stock ledger. - The stock ledger shall be available during auditing and PMU may request to see it. - The local partner shall have internal rules which detail the threshold amount for considering a purchase to be significant.
+- The stock inventory shall be administered by three people. - A stock ledger is to be established. - A stock inventory shall be performed before the audit on the 31st of December each year and reconciled against the stock ledger. - The stock ledger shall be available during auditing and PMU may request to see it. - The cooperating partner shall have internal rules which detail the threshold amount for considering a purchase to be significant.

-At the end of the project, the local partner shall send a complete, itemized inventory list of stock together with the final report.
+At the end of the intervention, the cooperating partner shall compile a complete, itemized inventory list of stock which shall be available for the purpose of audit, and PMU may request to see it.